traveltime-dev/traveltime-platform-qgis-plugin/docs/reference.md

 - UNION will return the union of all polygons for all departure/arrivals searches.
 - INTERSECTION will return the intersection of all departure/arrival searches.

+**Robust mode:**

+By default, if any error happens, even on just one search, the algorithm fails and returns no result.
+In cases where partial results are still desired, you can enable robust mode.
+This will prevent batching and ignore failing requests, returning partial results.
+Note that this will consume your API quotas much faster.

 **Output layer:** Where to save the output layer.
 If you leave this empty, the result will be loaded as a temporary layer.
 It is still possible to save a temporary layer afterwards by right-clicking it in the legend and choosing "make permanent".

 ### ![](images/icons/timefilter_simple.svg#icon) Time filter (Simplified)